vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 > How are double-quoted strings handled?

 First, note that you are not allowed strings that end in punctuation followed by a space.
-This string “I love you. “ is illegal.
+This string "I love you. " is illegal.
 There is no function adding that space serves.
 String handling depends on the context.
 In input/pattern context, it means translate the string into an appropriately tokenized entity.
 Such context happens when a user types in such a string:

-_I liked “War and Peace”_
+_I liked "War and Peace"_

 It also happens as keywords in concepts:
 ```
-concept: ~test[ “kick over”]
+concept: ~test[ "kick over"]
 and in tables:
 DATA:
-“Paris, France”
+"Paris, France"
 ```
 and in patterns:
 ```
-u: (“do you know” what )
+u: ("do you know" what )
 ```
 In output context, it means print out this string with its double quotes literally.
 E.g.
 ```
-u: (hello) “What say you? “ # prints out “What say you? “
+u: (hello) "What say you? " # prints out "What say you? "
 ```
 There are also the functional interpretations of strings; these are strings with ^ in front of them.
 They don’t make any sense on input or patterns or from a user, but they are handy in a table.
 They mean compile the string (format it suitable for output execution) and you can use the results of it in an ^eval call.

-On the output side, a ^”string” means to interpret the contents inside the string as a format string, substituting any named variables with their content, preserving all internal spacing and punctuation, and stripping off the double quotes.
+On the output side, a ^"string" means to interpret the contents inside the string as a format string, substituting any named variables with their content, preserving all internal spacing and punctuation, and stripping off the double quotes.
 ```
-u: (test) ^”This $var is good.” # if $var is kid the result is This kid is good.
+u: (test) ^"This $var is good." # if $var is kid the result is This kid is good.
 ```

 > What really happens on the output side of a rule?

-Well, really, the system “evaluates” every token.
+Well, really, the system "evaluates" every token.
 Simple English words and punctuation always evaluate to themselves, and the results go into the output stream.
-Similarly, the value of a text string like “this is text” is itself, and so “this is text” shows up in the output stream.
+Similarly, the value of a text string like "this is text" is itself, and so "this is text" shows up in the output stream.
 And the value of a concept set or topic name is itself.

 System function calls have specific unique evaluations which affect the data of the